 The nursing component of the LPN to BS in Nursing program includes associate degree-level requirements and bachelor's-level requirements.
-Prerequisites for all nursing courses are listed on page 14 and page 27 The policy for waiver of associate degree requirements is listed on page 21, and the policy for the waiver of bachelor's requirements is listed on page 32 in this catalog.
+Prerequisites for all nursing courses are listed in the General Education section.
+The policy for waiver of associate degree requirements is listed on page 37, and the policy for the waiver of bachelor's requirements is listed on page 49 in this catalog.
 Students may register for NUR 301 and/or NUR 338 following completion of Phase III.
 Students must consult with their academic advisors.